InsureMO/rainbow-o23/o23-n3/README.md

 - `$helpers` represents function supporting and can be used in all snippets,
 - `$options` represents a set of data, usually in error handles.

+### Typescript support

+In dynamic snippet, TypeScript syntax can also be used.
+Currently, `o23/n3` is compiled using ES2022 syntax.
+It is important to note that dynamic script fragments are function bodies, so `import`/`export` syntax is not supported.
+Moreover, they are compiled in loose mode, and the compilation process does not report any errors.
+Additionally, for script security reasons, the following keywords or classes are also not supported.

+- `process`
+- `global`
+- `eval`
+- `Function`

 ## Basic Steps

 ### Fragmentary